Azure/azure-sdk-for-python/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 - Python 3.7 or later is required to use this package.
 - You need an [Azure subscription][azure_sub] to use this package.
-- An existing Azure Ai Documentintelligence instance.
+- An existing Azure AI Document Intelligence instance.

 ## Contributing